Skip to content

 7003 InvalidStringStorageData The content was rejected: unreadable file, bad format, empty array.

 Recovery: fix the name or content and re-send the request.
+For 7004, choose a virtual name that does not correspond to any file in the configured storage folder.
 See the string storage reference.

 8xxx — Embedded string storage